How did Agrippina the Younger construct and project her public image?

 Agrippina the Younger's public image and propaganda, including her coinage, statuary, public titles, religious offices, and ideological representation as wife of Claudius and mother of Nero

 A focused answer to the HSC Ancient History dot point on Agrippina's public image.
-The title Augusta, the carpentum, the jugate coinage with Claudius and Nero, the Sebasteion relief at Aphrodisias, the priesthood of Divus Claudius, the founding of Colonia Agrippinensis, and the iconographic continuity with Livia and Agrippina the Elder.
+The coin sequence AD 54 to 56 as a barometer of power, the Sebasteion relief at Aphrodisias, the Augusta title, the carpentum, the priesthood of Divus Claudius, Colonia Agrippinensis, and her lost memoirs cited by Tacitus.

 Have a quick question?
 Jump to the Q&A page